-Submissions will be accepted until Friday, March 15, 2024, at 5pm EDT.
-Guidelines for nominations are available in 8 languages below.
+Submissions were accepted until Friday, March 15, 2024, at 5pm EDT.
+Selected sites will be announced in early 2025.

 What is the World Monuments Watch?